-- The buret will be used to trap the hydrogen gas that will be produced in a timed electrolysis during which the current will be monitored. - The oxygen gas will be generated at the graphite electrode end and will be allowed to escape into the atmosphere. - 9.
-You will set up the electrolysis assembly to electrolyze water and collect one of the evolved gases in your buret.
+- 2. You will set up the electrolysis assembly to electrolyze water and collect hydrogen gas in your buret.
+Oxygen gas is generated at the graphite electrode and allowed to escape into the atmosphere.
 Figure 2 shows selected parts of the assembled apparatus as it should appear at the instant the electrolysis begins. - a.
 Invert the buret and insert the stainless steel coil electrode into the buret mouth.
 Lower the buret to the bottom of the beaker of diluted sulfuric acid, and then carefully clamp the inverted buret to a support rod. - Open the buret stopcock.
-With a rubber bulb, carefully draw the sulfuric acid solution up into the buret to the top of the column.
+With a rubber bulb, carefully draw the sulfuric acid solution up into the buret all the way to the top of the column.
 Then close the stopcock, leaving no air bubbles. - b.
 Record the barometric pressure using the barometer mounted on one of the walls in the laboratory room.
 Please do not touch any of the buttons on the barometer.